smitbaranwal/ratio/README.md

 [![NPM](https://img.shields.io/npm/v/coinbase?style=plastic)](https://www.npmjs.com/package/@web3-onboard/coinbase)
 [![Material UI](https://img.shields.io/npm/v/material?style=plastic)](https://www.npmjs.com/package/@mui/material)

-FinGrow is a online accounting and analytical software designed for buisnesses in web3 to support its growth, Parcel Inc. partnered with Fingrow to automate NFT accounting, including easier reporting of primary and secondary income, automated categorization, and robust documentation of capital gains/losses in compliance with GAAP.
+FinGrow is an advanced online accounting and analytical software that is specifically designed to support the growth of businesses operating in the web3 ecosystem.
+In partnership with Parcel Inc., FinGrow has introduced new features to automate NFT accounting for businesses, making it easier to report primary and secondary income, categorize transactions automatically, and maintain robust documentation of capital gains and losses in compliance with GAAP.

-* [Operators] Gain a real-time P&L across your accounts.
-Be world-class at financial planning.
+* [Operators] FinGrow provides real-time P&L across their accounts, enabling them to achieve world-class financial planning.
-* [Accountants] Unlock new client segments with powerful integrations across crypto platforms and accounting software.
+* [Accountants] Accountants can benefit from powerful integrations across crypto platforms and accounting software, which can help them unlock new client segments.
-* [Auditors] Have all of your wallets, exchanges, banks, and custodians in one place to easily verify and reconcile transactions.
+* [Auditors] Auditors can easily verify and reconcile transactions across all wallets, exchanges, banks, and custodians in one place.

 ## Requirements